ocaml-n00b/Maltect/README.md

 For more details on the csv files /docs/Statistics.html.
 </p>
 <p>
-A simple linear model using all currently available features achived the following results:
+A simple linear model using all currently available features achived the following results:<br>
-Over All: 96.85%
+Over All: 96.85%* <br>
-Virus Detection: 93.12%
+Virus Detection: 93.12% <br>
-False Positives: 1.63%
+False Positives: 1.63% <br>
-This was on the small data set used (133 clean files, 53 viruses) *read "Known limitations"
+This was on the small data set used (133 clean files, 53 viruses)<br>
+*read "Known limitations"
 </p>